Stefsk-glitch/XR_Core/README.md

 This successfully removes the game from the device so we could patch our game to the Meta Quest 3 again. </br>

+**Pushing ball against the ground made game crash or physics go crazy.** </br>

+This problem is solved by adding script to the ball that checks if the ball is grabbed or not. </br>
+If the ball is grabbed it turns off the bounce material otherwise it has the bounce material and the ball is able to bounce. </br>